Ecological Services Initiative Review

 The strengths, weakness, opportunities and threats to the ecological services initiative can be summarized as the following:

 - Elevated awareness of PES issues in BC;

 - Established partnerships; and,

-- Articulates a willingness to adapt.
+- Willingness to adapt.

 - Lack of a well-documented rationale, tied to strong, incremental needs for this type of program in BC, restricting the ability to secure funding, or to engage stakeholder and public support;